DOI-USGS/sfrmaker/docs/source/installation.rst

     * `Mambaforge <https://github.com/conda-forge/miniforge#mambaforge>`_ is like Miniconda, but pre-configured to use the `Mamba`_ installer, and only the `conda-forge <https://conda-forge.org/docs/user/introduction.html>`_ channel for getting packages (more below).
 If the above two options don't work (for example, the Conda installer fails or gets stuck on the "solve" step), this may be your best option.

-**Make sure to install Anaconda or Miniconda to your username** (not at the system level).
+**Make sure to install the python distribution to your username** (not at the system level).
 More often than not, installing at the system level (for all users) seems to result in issues with library dependencies (for example, import of ``fiona`` or ``rasterio`` failing because gdal isn't found).
 It is also good practice to periodically do a `clean uninstall`_ of Anaconda, which at the system level requires admin. privileges.

+Mambaforge-specific instructions:
+  * If after downloading the Mambaforge installer you get a message that it "isn't commonly downloaded" and the option to "Trust" it is grayed out (because you don't have sufficient rights), try using a different browser like Google Chrome (for example, if you were using Microsoft Edge).
+  * Once the installer is running, go against the recommendation and **select the option to add Mambaforge to the system path for your user.**

+Anaconda-specific instructions:
   * In the installer, at the “Destination Select” step, select “Install for me only.”
 It should say something about how the software will be installed to your home folder.

   * If your installer skips the “Destination Select” step, when you get to "Installation Type", click “Change Install Location” and then “Install for me only.”